Newsletter

 Cats

 We recommend neutering all cats from 6 months of age, which in females is before their first season.
 The neutering procedure is a day admission to the surgery with a relatively quick recovery period.
 In females this is called spaying and involves surgical removal of the womb and ovaries (ovariohysterectomy).
-The benefits of spaying are:
+The benefits of spaying are:- Prevention of persistent calling during the breeding season.

 - Prevention of unwanted attention from entire male cats and a reduced chance of fighting.